ramyatrouny/Pulse-tracker/README.md

 npm install
 ```

-### Detailed Application Documentation
+## Documentation

-A Detailed Step-by-step Guide can be found in the application Documentation:
+A comprehensive, step-by-step guide is available in the application's documentation for detailed reference.

 [Application Documentation](docs/README.md)